SecondeJK/dev-theatre/src/pages/psysh/index.md

 ##### Dispatching Jobs or Events

-If your app makes extensive use of the Job queue system (at Eastside Co we use AWS’s SQS messaging system for Job queues, and use Redis for broadcasting events over websockets) or has a more a complex Event-driven architecture system, you can use PsySh to do routine maintenance or to debug the application structure.
+If your app makes extensive use of the Job queue system (currently I use AWS’s SQS messaging system for Job queues, and use Redis for broadcasting events over websockets) or has a more a complex Event-driven architecture system, you can use PsySh to do routine maintenance or to debug the application structure.
 Here’s an example of fetching an order by the API, then firing an event to the queue listeners: